Prepare yourself for effective and efficient remote work.

 - Zoom: Sign in with your Colgate network username and password to get started.
 Schedule meetings in advance, or use the Zoom service on-demand.
 Zoom is available via web browser or on the Zoom App on your mobile device.
 Zoom allows users to communicate with video and voice, or just voice.
 Advanced features allow for computer screen sharing, group polling, and more.

-For training on an array of systems, softwares, and more, consider:
+For training on an array of systems, software, and more, consider:

 Ask for Help